 Time Commitment Required of School Governors

 3-4 hours per month preparing for and attending meetings of the Full Governing Body.
-There are normally 9-10 meetings per year in term time
+There are normally 9 meetings and an end of year Governance Day per year in term time

 Effective governance is dependent on good attendance at these meetings and as such this must be prioritised and planned for (dates are published for the whole year in advance)

 A minimum of 2—3 days spread over the school year, liaising with senior leaders, other staff, parents and children as appropriate to provide them with the evidence they need to present a reasoned judgement about the progress made in achieving the priorities for improvement set out in the Schools Improvement Plan (SIP) that are encompassed within their Lead Governor Role.
 This will be presented in an annual report to the full governing body, with updates if necessary

 A few hours each year checking on the updating and implementation of the policies assigned to them within their lead governor role.

 Class Link Meetings (This role is optional for parent governors and those working full time but can be undertaken by these governors if they wish) This involves visiting their linked class by invitation once a term to get to know the teacher and the children and get some understanding of the work they are doing.

 Attending school events - as many as can be fitted in to show support for the school‘s work.